Want to learn more about IPV?

 Among men, rape includes oral or anal penetration by a male using his penis.
 It also includes oral or anal penetration by a male or female using their fingers or an object.

 Rape is a type of sexual assault.

 Rape Supportive Culture (RSC) is our collective attitude about sexual violence.
 Although this term contains the word “rape,” the concept is meant to encompass all forms of violent behavior (stalking, sexual harassment, sexual assault, street harassment, voyeurism/peeping, etc.).
 Tolerating, excusing, or making light of sexual violence through our language and actions keeps rape supportive culture alive.
 Common phrases that describe sex like a sport such as “hit that, smashing, banging, screwing, tapping, scoring” are not isolated incidents of problematic language.
 They are part of an overwhelming societal view that normalizes violence which is rape supportive culture.
 It is also important to recognize that we each participate in RSC on an individual level.
 Understanding how we contribute requires reflection about our own implicit biases and the ways we are silent in the face of oppressive and dehumanizing language.

-Sex refers to a person’s biological status and is typically categorized as male, female, or intersex.
-There are a number of indicators of biological sex, including sex chromosomes, gonads, internal reproductive organs, and external genitalia.
+Sex refers to a person’s sex assigned at birth and is often described using words such as male, female, or intersex.
+There are a number of indicators that the medical field uses to determine the sex they assign at birth, including sex chromosomes, gonads, internal reproductive organs, and external genitalia.